-Hotels: If you cannot find temporary housing before orientation you may stay in a hotel, however this is not ideal because the hotels are not located within walking distance from the campus and are expensive.
-Rates for local hotels/motels can be found here
+Hotels: If you cannot find temporary housing before orientation you may stay in a hotel, Rates for local hotels/motels can be found here

-For those living in a Residence Hall: Residence Halls allow students to move in a few days before the first day of classes...if you arrive before the halls officially open and you have a contract with Residence Life already, you may request temporary housing in one of the halls that stay open during the breaks, for just $20 per night by emailing firstname.lastname@example.org
+For those living in a Residence Hall: Residence Halls allow students to move in a few days before the first day of classes.
+If you arrive before the halls officially open and you have a contract with Residence Life already, you may request temporary housing in one of the halls that stay open during the breaks, for a fee per night by emailing firstname.lastname@example.org

 For those living in Off-Campus Apartments:

 Off-campus apartments are all going to function differently.
 You should let them know that you need to be able to move in before or on the day you arrive so that you will have a place to stay already during orientation.
-It may be possible to find an off-campus apartment that will let you move in the same day you find it, at our housing fair which will be the Friday prior to orientation, but we recommend we research the apartment complexes and try to make arrangements for one before you arrive.
+It may be possible to find an off-campus apartment that will let you move in the same day, but we recommend to research the apartment complexes and try to make arrangements before you arrive.

 To live in a Residence Hall (this is not preferred by Graduate Students), you must sign up for a year-long contract through the Residence Life website.
 Housing and Dining Information and Costs

-International Students are automatically charged the Health Insurance Fee and it is included in the tuition bill.
-If you have your own comparable health insurance, you may be exempt from purchashing the university's health insurance but you must submit an insurance waiver by the deadline each semester.
+International Students are required to purchase the university's Health Insurance by the first day of classes.
+If you do not purchase the insurance you will automatically be charged the Health Insurance Fee and it is included in the tuition bill.
 Learn more about the health insurance requirement and the waiver process here: http://www.healthcenter.txstate.edu/international.html